stavroslir/MapReduce-System/README.md

     make build
     make push

 Make sure to push them correctly in you local docker repository.
 May need modifications regarding the port (default 5000 was binded for us).
+If you have a different port, change it in each Makefile and in each yaml, where the image is mentioned.

 Once you have your containers, you will have to deploy your pods in you k8s cluster.
 You will have to go again in each folder (except worker) and execute:

     kubectl apply -f <service>.yaml

 This will deploy both the pod and the service needed.
 (In the case of monitoring service much much more!)

 Now your cluster should be set!
 The way we test it is by creating an Alice pod, representing a client and then exec in it.